 - Bridging access to information, services and resources for persons with disabilities in times of national and international difficulties such as pandemic

 - Stage: Seed-stage ventures past proof-of-concept with MVP and some traction (e.g. users, paying customers, working product)

 - Sector: AT and mobile-focused Startup ventures

-- Legal Entity: : Both for-profit and non-profit social enterprises registered in any East Africa country or with demonstrated presence in East Africa Community
+- Legal Entity: Both for-profit and non-profit social enterprises registered in any African country or with demonstrated presence in Africa

 - Inclusive Participation: Persons with disabilities and women highly encouraged to apply.

-- Age: Applicants must be of legal working age in Kenya (18 years) or guaranteed by a guardian of legal working age.
-They must have all the legal rights to work in Kenya.
+- Age: Applicants must be of legal working age (18 years) or guaranteed by a guardian of legal working age.
+They must have all the legal rights to work in their country.

 Who are we looking for?

 - The best of mobile-focused innovation-driven ventures bridging access to assistive technology and the best mobile-focused ventures targeted to persons with disabilities in their access to information, resources and help in times of emergency, such as the COVID-19 pandemic.

 - Addressing a relevant problem within the Innovate Now Cohort 2 themes?